VTKien0310/laravel-simple-extendables/Extendables/Templates/Readme/README.md

 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1
 ```

-For local development environment, you can start the Scheduler in background:
+For a local development environment, you can start the Scheduler in the background:

 ```
 php artisan schedule:work &